zenithtech/vue-pagination/README.md

 <pagination :pagination_data.sync="pagination_data" :pagination_goto.sync="pagination_goto"></pagination>
 ```

-Within `other-component` we watch for when `pagination_goto` changes upon clicking a link in the `pagination`, and call the ajax function passing it the page number.
+Within `other-component` we watch for when `pagination_goto` changes upon clicking a link in `pagination`, and call the ajax function passing it the page number.

 Within `pagination` we watch for when `pagination_data` is received and update the current page number.